 Growing up in Los Angeles, we studied the California missions in the fourth grade and visited the Missin San Juan Capistrano on a school field trip.
 I didn’t think much of San Juan Capistrano since then, but after moving back to Southern California from San Francisco, I found myself living about five miles away.

 Since I’ve been on a quest to explore my own backyard, I finally took a day to fully experience the best things to do in San Juan Capistrano.
-What I found was a charming little town with plenty to offer, from historical landmarks, quaint eateries, unique local businesses, and plenty of natural beauty.
+What I found was a charming little town with plenty to offer, from historical landmarks, Spanish architecture (similar to San Clemente), quaint eateries, unique local businesses, and plenty of natural beauty.

 San Juan Capistrano is a bit of a hidden gem in Orange County, and many people don’t know that it has so much to offer.
 It has a quaint, small-town vibe, but is not located far from the big cities.
 It is a perfect option for a day trip from LA or other parts of the OC, or even as a laid-back weekend getaway.